How is Zeffy free?

 Miscellaneous fees

-These are state-dependent fees your nonprofit will have to pay in some situations.
-These include sales tax permits, annual registration, sales tax exemption, a gambling license, name registration, and others.
-Each of these will have different charges depending on your state and nonprofit type.
+These are state-dependent fees your nonprofit organization will have to pay in some situations.
+These include sales tax permits, annual registration, tax exemption, a gambling license, and name registration.
+Each of these charges depends on your state and nonprofit type.

 2. Costs for filing for tax-exempt status

 Filing for tax-exempt status with the Internal Revenue Service and establishing your nonprofit legally are two separate steps.
-The filing process with federal tax exemptions varies depending on the type of 501(c) organization that you want to form.
+The filing process with federal tax exemptions varies depending on the type of 501(c) organization you want to form.
+Federal filing fees are also different.

-Depending on your eligibility, you will typically have to fill out Form 1023, Form 1023-EZ, or Form 1024 with the federal government.
+Depending on your eligibility, you must typically fill out Form 1023, Form 1023-EZ, or Form 1024 and pay filing fees with the federal government.

 Form 1023-EZ